mprobson/220csc-a3/README.md

 After you've implented one (or all) you will need to insert timers.
-Run series of scaling data experiments
+Run a series of scaling data experiments on increasing array/data sizes.

-Genrate graph
+Genrate graph:
-- raw data
+- Collect raw timing data
-- use seaborn or another tool (Excel, Google Sheets, Matlab, etc)
+- Use seaborn or another tool (Excel, Google Sheets, Matlab, etc) to plot

 ## Peer Feedback